How do we move ourselves and others to act? It all hinges on motivation.

 Available on Amazon.

-With an emphasis on the importance of self-determination for understanding basic motivational processes and for solving pressing real-world problems, this handbook provides a detailed overview of self-determination theory, explores the current state of self-determination research in relation to other areas of inquiry such as coping, self-esteem, and interest.
+With an emphasis on the importance of self-determination for understanding basic motivational processes and solving pressing real-world problems, this handbook provides a detailed overview of self-determination theory and explores the current state of self-determination research in relation to other areas of inquiry such as coping, self-esteem, and interest.

 Available on Amazon.

-The Oxford Handbook of Work Motivation, Engagement, and Self-Determination Theory brings together self-determination theory experts and organizational psychology experts who discuss a wide range of topics.
+The Oxford Handbook of Work Motivation, Engagement, and Self-Determination Theory brings together self-determination theory experts and organizational psychology experts to discuss a wide range of topics.

 The book provides suggestions for practitioners on how to adjust their programs and practices using self-determination theory principles.